Stefan Johansson: Onyx/AGS/Footwork (1989–1991)

 Johansson's record of podium finishes without a win was equalled by Nick Heidfeld at the 2009 Malaysian Grand Prix, who then took the record outright at the 2011 Malaysian Grand Prix.

-In his 11-year Grand Prix career, in which he drove for 10 different teams, Johansson achieved 12 podiums (including 4 second places) and scored a total of 88 championship points.
+In his 11-year Formula One career, in which he drove for 10 different teams at 103 Grands Prix, Johansson achieved 12 podiums and scored a total of 88 championship points.

 CART career

 For 1992 he moved over to CART Championship Car, winning the Rookie of the Year title with two third places, ahead of Belgium's Éric Bachelart.
 His first pole came at Portland the next year, but as in Formula One he never won a race.
 From 1992 to 1996, he started 73 races and had his best season overall in 1994, finishing in 11th.
 During this time, he competed in the 1993–1995 Indianapolis 500.
 At the 1996 Molson Indy Toronto race, he was involved in an accident that claimed the life of fellow driver Jeff Krosnoff and track marshal Gary Avrin.
 After making wheel to wheel contact, Jeff's car hit the barriers and also a tree and lamp post that was too close to the track.
 Krosnoff died instantly of the injuries sustained from hitting the lamp post.